TKone7/lightread/doc_30_30_design_views.md

 ## Profile
 Via the personal profile page, user can manage their information, create or modify articles, and monitor their balance (with detailed transaction history insights regarding all payments, donations, and withdrawals).
-When the balance is grater than zero, user may withdraw Satoshis to their own-controlled Lightning wallet.
+When the balance is grater than zero, Publisher may withdraw Satoshis to their own-controlled Lightning wallet.
+This can either be done by pasting an invoice reference or scanning a QR code (lnurl).

-TODO: add a GIF to visualize the withdrawal process
-{: .label .label-red }